barbs-pm/barbs-pm/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="500" height="320" />
 I'm Bárbara but you can call me Barbs, I'm a back end developer with experience in business applications.
 My journey started in 2017, when I got into Computer Science on Federal University of Fronteira Sul. ✨
 <br><br>
-Since then, I found my passion in developing.
-After working in many personal projects, and enterprise projects, I’m looking forward to bringing that passion to a full-time role. 💕
+Since then, I found my passion in developing. 💕
 <br>

 ### Languages and Tools 👾